jimmelman/markdown-cv/index.md

 `2009.01 ~ 2010.01`
 __BHP Billiton, Perth, WA__

-12 month contract to deliver an ETL solution  for the WA Iron Ore Rapid Rail Growth project
+12 month project to deliver an ETL solution for the WA Iron Ore Rapid Rail Growth project

 Operational Rail data was dumped in an Oracle staging schema.